Sarahamam/Udacity/landing-page/README.md

 -README.md  (Guidance for the user)

 # Our Goal
 Landing page with dynamic navigation  and by clicking an item from the navigation menu, the link should scroll to the appropriate section.
+Specifications below were met successfully:
+1) Navigation is built dynamically as an unordered list
+2) Clear sections viewed while scrolling through the page
+3) When clicking an item from the navigation menu, the link scrolls to the appropriate section

 # To view the landing page
 Please click on the index.html and open it using your browser